legacy-legacymind/20250718-LegacyMind/MCPs/InternalMCPs/UnifiedIntelligence/README.md

 - `index.js`: The main server entry point.
 - `core/unified-intelligence.js`: The central class that orchestrates all logic.
-- `core/persistence.js`: Handles all database interactions (PostgreSQL and Qdrant).
+- `core/unified-intelligence.js`: Handles all Redis interactions and thought persistence.
 - `core/session-manager.js`: Manages the lifecycle of thinking sessions.
 - `core/mode-detector.js`: Detects the mode of a thought.
 - `core/pattern-analyzer.js`: Analyzes thought patterns.